 We expect a of tobacco-producing municipalities that rely on tobacco as an important source of income, jobs, taxes and foreign currency.
 It is our challenge to balance the equation of a country that is the second largest grower and the largest exporter of tobacco in the world and, at the same time, a protagonist in the adoption of restrictive measures for the sector, such as the ban on Electronic Smoking Devices (ESDs).
-Defending the participation of the production chain Regulation means taking advantage of established here in Brazil in this new global business is also about looking to the future of our already recognized tobacco growers to participate in this the industrial plant already installed in our country and making it viable for
+Defending the participation of the production chain Regulation means taking advantage of established here in Brazil in this new the industrial plant already installed in global business is also about looking to the future of our already recognized tobacco growers to participate in this